nbalepur/new-website/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D. in Computer Science at <a href='https://umd.edu/'>University of Maryland, College Park</a>
+subtitle: Ph.D.
+Student in Computer Science at <a href='https://umd.edu/'>University of Maryland, College Park</a>

 profile:
   align: right